In 2004, Felicity Huffman’s ‘Desperate Housewives’ Character Paid $15,000 To Get Kids Into Private School

 “He knew she was up to something, but he disagreed with it from day one,” a source said.

-While Macy and Huffman met with someone who said that they could ensure their daughter had a “safe” testing spot and would go over and correct the answers afterward, he was never onboard with it and didn’t fully comprehend what his wife had up her sleeve.
+While Macy and Huffman met with someone who said that they could ensure their daughter had a “safe” testing spot — one which would go over and correct the answers afterward — Macy was reportedly never onboard with it, and didn’t fully comprehend what his wife had up her sleeve.

 “He [Macy] didn’t know the details, but he knew she [Huffman] was trying to do something,” the insider shared.
 “He wasn’t fully aware of what she was planning.”